inflatador/rs-pv2hvm/README.md

 ```bash
 python rs-pv2hvm.py $IMG
 ```
-where $IMG is a Rackspace Cloud server UUID.
+where $IMG is a Rackspace Cloud Server image UUID.